 A different model based on the EU data protection laws, however, is proliferating around the world.
-Under that framework, countries prohibit cross-border data transfers to other countries whose privacy laws are not substantially similar to their own and thus deemed not "adequate", unless certain specified derogations apply, or the transfers can occur under an exempted mechanism or recognized alternative transfer structures, which include concepts such as standard contractual clauses, binding corporate rules or safe harbor arrangements.
-Variations of this model containing differing selections of such derogations or mechanisms can now be found in numerous laws, proposed laws and other legal guidance around the world, including in Malaysia, Singapore, Brazil and Hong Kong.2
+Under that framework, countries prohibit cross-border data transfers to other countries whose privacy laws are not substantially similar to their own and thus deemed not "adequate," unless certain specified derogations apply, or the transfers can occur under an exempted mechanism or recognized alternative transfer structures, which include concepts such as standard contractual clauses, binding corporate rules, cross-border privacy rules or bi- or multilateral cross-border transfer arrangements, such as the EU/US Privacy Shield Arrangement.
+Variations of this model containing differing selections of such derogations or mechanisms can now be found in numerous laws, proposed laws and other legal guidance around the world, including in Japan, Malaysia, Singapore, Brazil and Hong Kong.3